-Dartmoor Multi-academy Trust
+Dartmoor Multi Academy Trust

 Our Vision: To provide the highest possible quality of education for all local children, in order to ensure pupils from all backgrounds are able to succeed.

 Accountable to the Members, the Trustees of the Dartmoor MAT are responsible for the general control of the Trust in accordance with the provisions set out in the Articles of Association and the Scheme of Delegation.
-The Board of Trustees is the accountable body for the performance of all Academies within the Trust and, as such, must:
+The Board of Trustees is the accountable body for the performance of all academies within the Trust and, as such, must:

-A Local Governing Body supports the cluster of schools including Chagford Church of England Primary School, South Tawton Primary School and North Tawton Community Primary School (known as the ‘Three Hares’).
-The board members are committed to working together for the benefit of all our pupils, families and communities.
+The Local Academy Committee of governors supports the trio of schools comprising Chagford Church of England Primary School, South Tawton Primary School and North Tawton Community Primary School (collectively known as 'the Three Hares’).
+The governors are committed to working together for the benefit of all our pupils, families and communities.
 Together, we serve around 500 pupils and their families.

 For more information about our Local Academy Committee and to view the minutes of meetings, please click here